cslarsen/dna-traits/README.md

 dna-traits
 ==========

-This is a *very* fast 23andMe text file parser whose internals are written in C++.
+This is a *very* fast 23andMe genome text file parser whose internals are written in C++.
 The genome itself can then be queried using Python; other language bindings may follow.

 The need for speed
 ------------------